When are benefits paid?

 Generally, you'll be able to withdraw from your super when you've reached:

-- you have reached preservation age and are retired permanently from work,
+- your preservation age, stopped an employment arrangement and retired permanently from work or and are retired permanently from work,

-- you have reached the age of 60 and stopped any employment arrangement; or
+- the age of 60 and stopped any employment arrangement either on or after turning 60 years, or

 |When were you born?||Preservation age|

 |1 July 1962 - 30 June 1963||58|

 Once you reach your preservation age, you can make lump sum withdrawals or set up a Sunsuper for life Income account, which lets you receive regular income payments

 while the rest of your super remains invested.

 Before you withdraw your super, it’s a good idea to make sure you understand all your options and the many great benefits of being a Sunsuper member.